The Advent of Pay-to-Play Publicity

 I can’t help but feel that pay-to-play publicity takes some of the fun out of getting traditional publicity.
 I’m sure that most PR professionals would agree.

 We can say many things about public relations, but no one can say it’s a high-margin business.
-Each additional cost will have to come out of the pockets of communicators and PR professionals.
+Each additional cost must come from the pockets of communicators and PR professionals.

-Still, we can’t be blaming the company behind this solution.
+Still, we can’t blame the company behind this solution.

 If the alternative has your brand mentions paywalled forever, this provides PR professionals with an extra option.
 But the “good news” stops there, I’m afraid.